Distributed Systems and Computing

 Students are introduced to methods for coordination of processes in distributed environment characterised by nondeterministic time responses of computing processes and communication channels.
 They learn basic algorithms that assure correctness of computations realized by a group of loosely coupled processes and mechanisms that support high availability of both data and services, and safety in case of failures.

-Basic knowledge in the area of computer networks and communication.
+Basic knowledge in the area of operating systems, computer networks and communication.

 - Syllabus of lectures: